tanbro/ipsc6-agent/developer-guide/includes/glossary.md

 *[WebSocket]: The WebSocket Protocol enables two-way communication between a client running untrusted code in a controlled environment to a remote host that has opted-in to communications from that code.

 [websocket]: https://www.w3.org/TR/websockets/

+*[StreamJsonRpc]: StreamJsonRpc is a cross-platform, .NET portable library that implements the JSON-RPC wire protocol.

+[streamjsonrpc]: https://github.com/microsoft/vs-streamjsonrpc "StreamJsonRpc is a cross-platform, .NET portable library that implements the JSON-RPC wire protocol."